MalayMDas/nanoLLM_gpt/README.md

 # nanoLLM_gpt

-A clean, modular implementation of GPT (Generative Pre-trained Transformer) with support for training, inference, and serving.
+A clean, modular implementation of GPT (Generative Pre-trained Transformer) with support for training, fine-tuning, inference, and serving.
 This project provides a production-ready codebase with comprehensive documentation, following software engineering best practices.

 **Note**: This project is built based on [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT/).
 The codebase has been refactored for modularity, extended with additional features, and enhanced with detailed documentation.
 So far, developing on the shoulders of giants, this particular repository was developed as a single person project to make it easy for me to create and test new LLM models.
 Parts of the code were created and reviewed using AI assistants (Claude, ChatGPT, Gemini), and tested manually and iteratively developed in cycles.